 In connection with the Yodlee merger, on November 19, 2015, the Company issued 1,052,000 shares of Envestnet restricted stock unit awards ("replacement awards") issued in connection with unvested Yodlee employee equity awards.
 The Yodlee unvested stock options and unvested restricted stock units were canceled and exchanged for the replacement awards.
 In accordance with ASC 805, these awards are considered to be replacement awards.
 Exchanges of share options or other share-based payment awards in conjunction with a business combination are modifications of share-based payment awards in accordance with ASC Topic 718.
 As a result, a portion of the fair-value-based measure of the replacement awards, are included in measuring the consideration transferred in the Yodlee business combination.
 To determine the portion of the replacement award that is part of consideration transferred to acquire Yodlee, we have measured both the replacement awards granted by Envestnet and the historical Yodlee awards as of November 19, 2015 in accordance with ASC 718.
-The portion of the fair-value-based measure of the replacement award that is part of the consideration transferred in exchange for the acquisition of Yodlee, equals the portion of the Yodlee award that is attributable to pre-combination service.
+The portion of the fair-value-based measure of the replacement award so of November 19, 2015 in econdance with ASC 718.
+The portion of the Yodlee award that is attributable to pre-combination service.
 Envestnet has attributed a portion of the replacement awards to post combination service as these awards require post combination service.
 The fair value of the rollover consideration was estimated to be \$32,836 of which \$4,318 was attributable to pre-acquisition services.
 The remaining fair value of \$28,518 is amortizing over the 43 month vesting period subsequent to the acquisition date.
 As of December 31, 2018, the remaining amount of unrecognized expense totaled \$767.